 To begin, it is OK if your website is simple, clean, and professional.
 Using a few really great images is better than posting tons of unprofessional ones.
 If you have the time to dive into creating your own basic website, there are several free or low-cost tools out there to do so.
 If you plan to invest any money in advertising or marketing, your website is the place that cash should go.
 Hiring a web developer to update your site and make it secure is worth every penny.
 These professionals usually charge by the hour, so you can get a clear quote from them with specifics of what you would like completed and then pick the options that fit into your budget.

 3. Use social media, but don’t stress about it

-With the number of social media platforms, it can be really overwhelming deciding which to use or trying to update all of them.
+With the number of social media platforms, it can be really overwhelming to decide which to use or try to update all of them.
 Choosing just two or three that you update regularly makes for the most effective use of social media.
 Facebook, Instagram, and LinkedIn are the three that tend to be the most effective.

 Start by deciding how often you want to post, even if it is just once a week, and be very consistent about it.
 For the most effective social media marketing campaign, you have to be posting regularly AND paying for ads.
 If paying for ads is not something that is in your budget right now, start small with a few consistent posts a week and invite your friends and family to follow your page.

 You can post tips and tricks for homeowners, links to your website, interesting articles about landscaping, photos of jobs you are working on, photos of your team at work, or even beautiful things you and your team see while out working.
 Many clients check for Facebook or Instagram accounts to see if a company is legitimate, so having an account, even if it doesn’t have thousands of followers, is still worth it.